SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/plain-webview.md

 ---

 {% capture disclaimer %}
-This page is prodived for informational purposes only, and is not part of the Mobile SDK documentation proper.
+This page is provided for informational purposes only, and is not part of the Mobile SDK documentation proper.
 {% endcapture %}

-{% include alert.html type="warning" icon="warning" header="Unsupported"
-body=disclaimer %}

 ## Quick Fix List